IBM Watson Health and the VA extend partnership to fight cancer

 In 2016, as part of then-Vice President Joe Biden’s National Cancer Moonshot Initiative, the U.S. Department of Veterans Affairs (VA) and IBM embarked on a collaboration aimed at providing access to “precision treatment” options to over 10,000 patients with cancer.
 Today, the two announced an extension of that partnership — the VA will continue using IBM’s Watson for Genomics platform through June 2019.

 The program has achieved a measure of success in the two years since it started, according to the VA.
 Oncologists have used IBM Watson for Genomics to identify mutations in cancer cells’ DNA for more than 2,700 veterans, which make up roughly 3.5 percent of cancer patients in the country.
-From those insights, they develop personalized therapies targeting particularly aggressive late-stage cancers, such as breast, bowel, prostate, and lung.
+From those insights, the doctors develop personalized therapies targeting particularly aggressive late-stage cancers, such as breast, bowel, prostate, and lung.

 “Our mission with VA’s precision oncology program is to bring the most advanced treatment opportunities to veterans, in hopes of giving our nation’s heroes better treatments through these breakthroughs,” Peter O’Rourke, acting VA secretary, said in a statement.
 “We look forward to continuing this strategic partnership to assist VA in providing the best care for our veterans.”